Oct 25, 2017

 This leads to ineffective and shallow breathing, which in itself can contribute to heightened stress levels.
-Remember: your rate of respiration has a direct effect over how fast your heart beats.
-Shallow breathing means breathing more rapidly, and rapid breaths means a faster beating heart.
+Remember: your rate of respiration has a direct effect on how fast your heart beats.
+Shallow breathing means breathing more rapidly, and rapid breaths mean a faster beating heart.

 To correct this, you should put your hands back where they were when you originally checked yourself, left on your chest and right on your belly.

-- Now exhale and and withdrawing your belly as much as you can.
+- Now exhale and withdrawing your belly as much as you can.